 Hole + Courtney Love Albums Ranked in Order of Awesomeness

-Courtney Love isn’t perfect, nor is her catalog of music.
+Courtney Love isn't perfect, nor is her catalog of music.
 But the oeuvre certainly is an intriguing one.
-We’ve ranked her albums, both with Hole and her lone solo record, in order of awesomeness in the above gallery.
+We've ranked her albums, both with Hole and her lone solo record, in order of awesomeness below.

 Born Courtney Michelle Harrison, Love has long worn her Celebrity Skin like a glove — attending high-society parties, wowing on red carpets, releasing her own fashion lines and even co-conceiving a graphic novel.
 Before marrying Nirvana front man Kurt Cobain and Hole came to alternative rock prominence, she played bit parts in cult-classic films such as Sid & Nancy.
 She scratched, writhed and smashed her way into the limelight.